NVIDIA/NeMo/README.md

 The command above assumes that the data and results workspaces are mounted in the `/mount/data` and `/mount/results` directories respectively. `$NGC_ARRAY_SIZE` is automatically set to the number of nodes that will be used when creating the job (number of replicas).

-To train with a different number of nodes, the relevant parameters (e.g. `accumulate_grad_batches`) can be adjusted either in the appropriate yaml config file or from the command line.
-More on this in [section 4.6](#46-resuming-training-from-fewer-nodes).
-For Base Command Platform, all jobs must be launched in multi-node mode.